 - Hold the Animoji and drag it up into the message field.

 - This will automatically send the Animoji sticker to the recipient.

 How to use Animoji on iPhone 8 or earlier

-Officially, Animoji is supported by the iPhone X/XR/XS/XS Max only.
+Officially, Animoji is supported only by iPhone with a TrueDepth camera, that's the camera required for Face ID.
 Apple says Animoji use the IR and depth sensor of the X-series iPhones for better accuracy, and wouldn't work as well on another iPhone.

-You, therefore, cannot record Animoji on an iPhone 8 or earlier.
-(Although you can replicate the effect with an Animoji alternative.)
-But there are still plenty of ways you can use Animoji on older phones, and it's even possible to fake it by searching for ones that have been created elsewhere.
+You, therefore, cannot record Animoji on an iPhone 8 or earlier, but you can replicate the effect with an Animoji alternative (we look at a few here) or you can fake it by searching for Animoji that have been created by others.

 Find and share a pre-made Animoji

-Alternatively, you could send an Animoji from your iPhone by using the images search and getting hold of a GIF.
+You could send an Animoji from your iPhone by using the images search in Messages and getting hold of a GIF.